Puente Hills Mall: Store closures since 2018

 Toys "R" Us opened in June 2011, taking the spot previously occupied by Circuit City.
 Toys "R" Us had formerly been located at the Plaza at Puente Hills on Gale Avenue in Industry.
 It closed along with all Toys 'R' Us stores in early 2018, shutting down on April 15, 2018.

 On May 31, 2018, it was announced that Sears would be closing as part of a plan to close 72 stores nationwide.
 The store closed in September 2018.

 On December 1, 2019, Forever 21 announced it would close the Puente Hills Mall store along with 21 other locations in California & 90 stores nationwide.
 The store closed in January 2020.

 On January 5, 2022, Macy's announced that their Puente Hills Mall anchor would be closed in the first financial quarter of 2022.
-The store closed on March, with Burlington slated to close on March 22, 2024; leaving Round 1 and AMC as the final two remaining anchors in the mall.
+The store closed on March, with Burlington slated to close on March 22, 2024.
+Later, 24 Hour Fitness closed in June 2025, and more recently Ross closed on January 16, 2026, leaving Round 1, and AMC as the final two remaining anchors in the mall as of 2026.

+Military exercises

+On June 5, 2026, The United States Army carried out a military drill at the mall as well as other parts of Los Angeles County.
+Locals reported that it was loud and rattling doors and windows.

 Back to the Future

 Puente Hills Mall served as a filming location for the fictional Twin Pines Mall (later Lone Pine Mall) in the 1985 film Back to the Future.
 In the film, Doc Brown (Christopher Lloyd) uses the mall's south parking lot (visible in the above photograph) to stage his time travel experiments with the DeLorean time machine.
 The JCPenney and Robinson's stores feature prominently in the background.
-J.C Penney closed this location on October 1996.
+J.C Penney closed this location in October 1996.
 A Ross Dress for Less store can be seen in a strip mall across the street.
 The scenes were filmed in January 1985.
 According to the DVD audio commentary, screenplay writer Bob Gale says that, three months after the theatrical release, several fans gathered at the Puente Hills Mall in the early hours of October 26, 1985, the date given in the film as the present day, to see if anything would happen.

 Puente Hills Mall featured replicas of the Twin Pines Mall sign, the time machine, and Dr. E. Brown Enterprises truck in its parking lot in October 2015.